m-boulton/PrimaryPortfolio/README.md

 The implementation of this website was of the highest priority since it was to be sent to prospective employers as a way to display my capabilties in coding

 Initially it was going to be a simple static display page but in order to increase its scalability as more projects would eventually be added, the implementation of a Backend server was added to acquire current project file data and serve it to the website.

-The priority of this project currently is to

 ---